BackStabbedAngel/BackStabbedAngel/README.md

 </p>

 <p align="center">
   Please DNI If associated with Sunnyfoggy/Avery.
 Reasons Below.
+Honestly depends.
+As long as you aren't trying to use me.
   Besides that feel free to int as long as you dont support anything problematic.
 <p align="center">